 The development of new standard operating procedures has clearly had a positive impact on the organization.
 This gave staff a plan they can follow and established accountability.
 The unit began a process for transition meetings between shifts.
 The outgoing nurse now takes the incoming nurse to the patient’s room, introduces them and provides a report on the current status and whether there are outstanding orders.
 In addition to improving operations for the hospital, this change has also been well received by patients, as reflected in rising satisfaction scores during the pilot.

 The project on staff scheduling has led to an overall reduction in the higher hourly cost of overtime and agency use, and has translated to $460 thousand in potential savings for this one unit.
 Conservatively, if this project were spread across the health system the savings could exceed $5 million.
-It is also important to note that this project started at the 0 sigma level…and has now been at 6 sigma for 9 consecutive pay periods.
+It is also important to note that this project started at the 0 sigma level and increased to Six Sigma for nine consecutive pay periods.

 “At Valley Baptist, we continually seek opportunities to improve productivity,” said Jim Springfield, President and CEO.
 “This focus is critical for our future success and ability to meet patient needs.”